While running A/B tests on all your traffic at once is often tempting, it’s best to target mobile and desktop audiences separately.

 #3: Not all mobile traffic is equal

 When you combine desktop and mobile traffic together, you stop thinking about the particularities of mobile traffic.
 But you shouldn’t.

-Mobile is not just mobile – there are also significant differences between Android and iPhone users.
-One thing is purchasing habits – iPhone users spend 4x more money on apps, and a whopping 78% of all purchases done on mobiles are done on iPhones (vs Android).
-The second difference is the cause for the first one – demographics.
+Mobile is not just mobile—there are also significant differences between Android and iPhone users.
+One thing is purchasing habits—iPhone users spend 4x more money on apps, and a whopping 78% of all purchases done on mobiles are done on iPhones (vs Android).
+The second difference is the cause of the first one—demographics.
 There are lots of cheap Android phones available, so more low-income people have Androids.
-There are way more low-income people than rich people – which is also why Android has 80% market share.
+There are way more low-income people than rich people—which is also why Android has 80% market share and rising.

-Bottom line for us: people who use Android or iOS are likely to be different.
-Not everybody of course – we can’t generalize – but a good portion of the user base is different.
+The bottom line for us: people who use Android or iOS are likely to be different.
+Not everybody is of course—we can’t generalize—but a good portion of the user base is different.

 #4: You might want to optimize for different outcomes

 While mobile internet usage is way up (more Google searches now done on mobiles), people still tend to switch to desktops to complete their transaction.
 Research on mobiles, (more) purchasing on desktops.
 According to studies, people switch between devices anywhere between 21 to 27 times an HOUR.